keexa/getting_and_cleaning_data/codebook.md

 * The trained and the test records have been merged in one single data frame

-* The data frame has now a column specifying the subject id and the descriptive name of the activity (a merge/join of different data sets have been produced)
+* The data frame has now a column specifying the subject id and another specifying the descriptive name of the activity (a merge/join of different data sets have been produced)

 * Among the numerical features, only the ones related to a standard deviation or to a mean have been selected